-When you receive Emergency Services and supplies outside of Washington State, Covered Services and supplies for Emergency Medical Conditions can be furnished by any Emergency Services Provider that meets the following requirements:
+When you receive Emergency Services and supplies outside of Washington State, but within the United States of America, Covered Services and supplies for Emergency Medical Conditions can be furnished by any Emergency Services Provider that meets the following requirements:

-1. State-licensed or state-certified;

-2. Performing services within the scope of their license or certification.
+- 1. State-licensed or state-certified; - 2.
+Performing services within the scope of their license or certification.

+Emergency Services for those out-of-state Facilities will be subject to the No Surprises Act's protection against Balance Billing.
 If, by chance, you get Emergency Services from a Provider that has a contract with Ambetter outside of Washington State, your Out-of-Pocket Expenses may be reduced.
 This is because those Providers have agreed to accept Ambetter's Allowed Amount for Covered Services as payment in full.
 When you receive covered emergency care from one of these contracted Providers, you are responsible only for any Cost Sharing (Deductible, Copays, or Coinsurance) required by this plan.